mylesjeffery/finalport/posts/learning-front-end-development/index.md

 ## Conclusion

+Turns out I really enjoy coding.
+I've discovered many things over the year, such as the importance of thinking deeply about the problem and planning before writing a line of code, how critical testing is, how the git workflow has become an integral part of my process.
+The main thing I've learned is how to learn and how to solve problems.
+How to break through the syntax barrier, how to research solutions (Stack Overflow is my second home these days), and how to break large problems into smaller more manageable chunks.

-Learning javascript and React over this past year has been overall really rewarding and I'm looking forward to working with it in the future.
-My background in UX has influenced the way I think about structuring these applications, as I can see what information needs to be passed in where, and how certain components should function.
-I'd really like to work on a project that combines these two disciplines further!
+My background in UX has influenced the way I think about structuring applications, as I can see what information needs to be passed in where, and how certain components should function within the context of a whole application.

+Overall, learning javascript and React over this past year has been really rewarding and I'm looking forward to working with it in the future.

+For future growth I'd love to work more in the combination of these two disciplines, working with UX designers and developers to help realize engaging, intuitive experiences.
+Lastly, but perhaps most importantly I want to join a team where I can learn from more experienced developers and merge my code into master.
+I'm hoping that the combination of my design / UX and now coding skills make me an interesting candidate!
+If so, please contact me, I'd love to hear from you!

+Thanks for reading!